NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Secrets of the Past.md

 You've established a stronger connection with your past selves and can play out the memories of your lifetimes in an instant, helping you draw on knowledge that lives deep within your mind.
-You can cast [[Spells/Hypercognition|Hypercognition]] as an occult innate spell once per day.
+You can cast [[Hypercognition|Hypercognition]] as an occult innate spell once per day.

 *Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*